Ground Source Heat Pumps 2026

 £28,000.
 That's what a neighbour of ours paid for a ground source heat pump last winter, fully installed with a 90-metre borehole.
 Two roads away, someone with a bigger garden went horizontal and paid £18,000.
 Same technology, same grant, wildly different price.
 The difference was the ground.

 Ground source heat pumps pull heat from the earth instead of the air.
+See our guide on heat pump noise and placement for more detail.
 The ground below about 1.2 metres stays at a steady 8°C to 12°C all year, regardless of what the weather is doing above.
 That consistency is the whole point.
 While an air source unit works harder as temperatures drop, a ground source system barely notices winter.
 The trade-off is cost and disruption: you need either a large garden for horizontal trenches or the budget for vertical boreholes.

 Both types use the same refrigerant cycle to move heat.
 The difference is where they collect it from.